MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/top-billing-questions.md

 ::: moniker-end

-## I have a question about my bill.
-How can I get help?

 ::: moniker range="o365-germany"

 Billing support is provided in German and English, Monday - Friday, from 9 AM to 5 PM Berlin (UTC+1).